Surrey

 Community health care and emergency services related deaths

-Concerns summary Angel Solutions (UK) Ltd failed to provide essential personal care, secure medical attention for pressure sores, and adhere to care plan staffing requirements.
+Concerns summary (AI summary) Angel Solutions (UK) Ltd failed to provide essential personal care, secure medical attention for pressure sores, and adhere to care plan staffing requirements.
 The company's continued operation with inadequate care and record-keeping poses a significant risk of future deaths.

 Geoff Gray